Siebel Performance Tuning Guide > Tuning Siebel EAI > Guidelines for Siebel EAI Tuning >

-Other Best Practices for Siebel EAI
+Other Guidelines for Siebel EAI

 Review the following issues for applicability to your deployment, for optimizing Siebel EAI performance:

-- Check disks on the machine.
+- Check disks on the computer.
 Do a preliminary test on the queue manager you are using to see how many sends and corresponding receivers it can support per second (use multiple drivers).
 Queue vendors such as IBM WebSphere MQ provide test programs you can use to drive these and determine how much the queue itself can scale.
-The speed of the disks on the machine is important.
+The speed of the disks on the computer is important.

 - Optimize messages.
 In the messages, reference only the columns you require.